rorykermack/redux-accordion/README.md

 ## Contributing
-It doesn't matter if you're a veteran or not.
 Everyone brings something awesome to the party so please contribute.
 If you have any suggestions give a shout on twitter to [@reduxAccordion](https://twitter.com/@reduxAccordion) <br/>
 1. Fork it! <br/>
 2. Create your feature branch: `git checkout -b my-new-feature` <br/>